kyleschaeffer/engineer/README.md

 engineer migrate
 ```

-Once migrated, you'll see a new list called `My List` has been created on your SharePoint site.
-This migration is now in the `Migrated` status, and will not be activated again during future migrations.
+The [`migrate`](http://sp-engineer.org/commands/migrate) command activates pending migrations.
+A new list called `My List` will be created on the target SharePoint site when this migration is activated.

 ### Roll Back